-$VB{2.4}$ is our attempt to create a decision support software tool that will assist someone with little statistical knowledge in developing a multiple linear regression model based on their available data.
-Some familiarity with regression modeling and residual analysis will no doubt benefit a $VB{2.4}$ user, although we believe that, after only a few sessions, someone with very little background in statistics can produce defensible regression models using $VB{2.4}$.
+Virtual Beach 2.3 is our attempt to create a decision support software tool that will assist someone with little statistical knowledge in developing a multiple linear regression model based on their available data.
+Some familiarity with regression modeling and residual analysis will no doubt benefit a VB 2.3 user, although we believe that, after only a few sessions, someone with very little background in statistics can produce defensible regression models using VB 2.3.
 We note that these MLR models, or any other statistical models, will only be as effective as the data used to develop them.
 No statistician, however skilled, can turn a dataset filled with worthless independent variables (i.e., IVs) into a useful predictive device.

-VB{2.4} has four major components:
+VB 2.3 has five major components:

-Beach location map interface where users can locate their site, define the orientation of the beach, and examine nearby potential data sources.
-Data processing spreadsheet interface that facilitates the import and manipulation of MLR model variable data.
+- Beach location map interface where users can locate their site, define the orientation of the beach, and examine nearby potential data sources. - Data processing spreadsheet interface that facilitates the import and manipulation of MLR model variable data. - Modeling interface presenting options for performing MLR analyses.

-Modeling interface presenting options for performing MLR analyses, including a residuals component to examine regression residuals, allow optional elimination of highly influential data records, and perform recalculation of the regression model.

-Prediction interface allowing entry of new data and subsequent estimation of pathogen indicator levels using a selected MLR model.
+- Residuals component to examine regression residuals, allow optional elimination of highly influential data records, and perform recalculation of the regression model. - Prediction interface allowing entry of new data and subsequent estimation of pathogen indicator levels using a selected MLR model.

 Each component is accessible from the application's main window via selectable tabs.
-The Beach Location and Data Processing tabs are always visible, the Modeling tab becomes visible once the input data have been validated, and the MLR Prediction tab appears when model-building is complete and a model is selected.
+The Beach Location and Data Processing tabs are always visible, the Modeling tab becomes visible once the input data have been validated, and the Residuals and MLR Prediction tabs appear when model-building is complete and a model is selected.

 Figure 1.
-The four major component tabs of VB{2.4} - the modeling tab is currently active
+The five major component tabs of VB 2.3 - the modeling tab is currently active

-1.3 History and Comparison of VB{2.4} to Earlier Versions
+1.3 History and Comparison of Version 2.3 to Earlier Versions

-$VB{2.4}$ is derived from the Virtual Beach Model Builder application ($VB{1.0}$) developed by Walter Frick and Zhongfu Ge. $VB{1.0}$ can be characterized as a MLR model-building tool that supports a primarily manual analysis of data sets via visual inspection of data plots and manipulation of variables (e.g., transformations, creating interaction terms), followed by an iterative process of testing, comparing and evaluating models.
+Virtual Beach 2.3 is derived from the Virtual Beach Model Builder application (VB1.0 - also known as Virtual Beach v1.0) developed by Walter Frick and Zhongfu Ge.
+VB1.0 can be characterized as a MLR model-building tool that supports a primarily manual analysis of data sets via visual inspection of data plots and manipulation of variables (e.g., transformations, creating interaction terms), followed by an iterative process of testing, comparing and evaluating models.
 The fitness of developed models is computed and tracked, allowing for comparison and eventual selection of a "best" model for the dataset under consideration.
 This model can then produce estimates of pathogen indicator levels using current or forecasted environmental data from the site.

-$VB{2.4}$ enhances the functionality of its predecessor, performing similar functions (visual inspection of univariate data plots, manual transformations of individual variables, MLR model building, prediction, etc.), but also automating and extending functionality in several ways:
+VB 2.3 enhances the functionality of its predecessor, performing similar functions (visual inspection of univariate data plots, manual transformations of individual variables, MLR model building, prediction, etc.), but also automating and extending functionality in several ways: